 - Traveling expenses, including the amount spent for lodging and meals, while away from home, and

-- Other expenses directly related to, and whose principal purpose is for, the legal adoption of an eligible child.
+- Other expenses which are directly related to, and whose principal purpose is for, the legal adoption of an Eligible Child by an Eligible Employee.

 - Expenses incurred in violation of state or federal law,